-The net money income is obtained from the gross money income by subtracting compulsory health and social insurance contributions and income taxes and adding the tax bonus for children (boni pour enfant).
+The net money income is obtained from the gross money income by subtracting compulsory health and social insurance contributions and income taxes and adding the tax bonus for children (child bonus).

 The income from work shall mean the income from work in employment, service or membership relationship and the income from self-employment or other gainful activity.